 Dr. Gay Bradshaw is the Executive Director of the Kerulos Center, and the leading expert on elephant trauma and recovery.
 Please read her endorsement of the mission of Elephant Guardians below:

 My name is Gay Bradshaw, PhD, PhD and I am the author of the Pulitzer Prize-nominated “Elephants on the Edge: What Animals Teach Us About Humanity.”
-I am writing this letter in support of the efforts of The Elephant Guardians of Los Angeles to close the Elephants of Asia Exhibit at the Los Angeles Zoo, transfer the three elephants to sanctuary, and end captive elephant breeding in Los Angeles.
+I am writing this letter in support of the efforts of The Elephant Guardians of Los Angeles to release Billy, the male Asian Elephant held the Los Angeles Zoo, and end captive elephant breeding in Los Angeles.

 I hold two doctorates, one in ecology and the other psychology, and have studied elephant trauma and trauma recovery for fifteen years.
 My research led to the first formal diagnosis of Post-Traumatic Stress Disorder (PTSD) in elephants and provided rigorous scientific proof establishing elephant psychological vulnerability to human violence.
 I am regarded as the foremost authority on the effects of human violence, including capture and captivity, on elephants.

 In 2010, amid intense legal, political, and ethical controversy, the Los Angeles Zoo (LA Zoo) opened a new “Elephants of Asia” exhibit.
-On one side of the enclosure are two female Asian Elephants, Tina and Jewel, both victims of the circus industry in their early fifties, and on loan from the San Diego Zoo.
-On the other side, separated from Tina and Jewel, is Billy, a solitary, male Asian elephant.
+On one side of the enclosure are three female Asian Elephants.
+On the other side, separated from the females, is Billy, a solitary, male Asian elephant.
 Billy was born in 1985 to a free living elephant community in Malaysia, but kidnapped from his family.
 Later, in 1989, he was acquired by the LA Zoo, where he has lived in virtual isolation for nearly 30 years, spending his hours bobbing and swaying, repetitive motions indicative of psychological breakdown.